Choosing Your Bankruptcy Attorney

 4) Cost of Bankruptcy/Attorney Fees

 I have free initial bankruptcy consultations, either by phone or in office, except for complex cases and second opinions.
-I charge $599 to $1,500 attorney fees (plus the $335 filing fee) for the average no-asset uncontested chapter 7 consumer bankruptcy.
-For the easier bankruptcies my fees start at $599 attorney fees, plus the $335 filing fee ($934 in total unless filing fee is waived).
+I charge $1,500 attorney fees (plus the $335 filing fee) for the average no-asset uncontested chapter 7 consumer bankruptcy.
+But for the easier bankruptcies my fees start at $799 attorney fees, plus the $335 filing fee ($1134 in total unless filing fee is waived).
 Filing fees may be waived by the court for low income debtors.
 I file easy consumer as well as complex business cases.
 A business case can easily cost in excess of $2,500.
 Call for free price quote!

 5) Membership in Bankruptcy Trade Organizations